-; its presence or absence shall be established by management based upon the value of the Physical Channel Managed Parameter ‘Presence of Frame Error Control’.
+NOTE: Its presence or absence is established by management based upon the value of the Physical Channel Managed Parameter ‘Presence of Frame Error Control’.

+The FECF shall be computed using either the 16-bit coding procedure or the 32-bit coding procedure specified in Annex B.

 If present, the Frame Error Control Field shall occupy the last 16 or 32 bits of every Transfer Frame based upon the value of the Physical Channel Managed Parameter ‘Frame Error Control Length’.
 If present, the Frame Error Control Field shall occur within every Transfer Frame transmitted within the same Physical Channel throughout a Mission Phase.